PortVladimirEnjoyer/simple_ollama_installer/README.md

 ## note/comment :

-the ui right now is not really aesthetic ,please  feel free to add cucstomization as you wish :)
+the ui right now is not really aesthetic ,please  feel free to add cucstomization if you wish :)